daajoe/mccompetition.org/model-counting-competition.md

 <!--For individual files we refer to [Download SHA1 sums](/files/pace2019-vc-exact-public-shasums-v2.txt)-->

-## Track 2: Weighed Model Counting
+## Track 2: Weighed Model Counting (#track2)

+Solver submissions for this track should output for a given Boolean formula, and a weight function, the weighted model count of the instance.
+For more details of the problem, we refer to [Weighted Model Counting](about.md).
-The solution does not have to be exact, but we expect 1% accuracy.
+The provided weighted model count does not have to be exact, but we expect 1% accuracy.

 ### Instances